 A newer memorial representing the man of freedom.
 Another moving experience worth a visit and open 24 hours a day with rangers on duty between 9.30 to 10pm.

 Home to the Declaration of Independence, the Bill of Rights and The Constitution; the National Archive Building is a great choice for those interested in America’s history.
 I even picked up a replica of the Declaration which is displayed in my home – far too cool I know…

-These are the historic sites of Washington DC that deserve a visit whilst in the capital.
+These are the historic sites of Washington DC that deserve a visit whilst in the capital – here are 25 tips for first-time visitors!
 If you are visiting during the baseball season, get yourself to the Washington Nationals Stadium to witness the hilarious president race and even get featured on the big screen like we did!